Wairarapa Moana Wetlands

-The wetland is a protected regional park administered by Wellington Regional Council, in conjunction with Kahungunu ki Wairarapa, the Department of Conservation, South Wairarapa District Council, and Rangitāne o Wairarapa.
+The wetland is a administered by Wellington Regional Council, in conjunction with Kahungunu ki Wairarapa, the Department of Conservation, South Wairarapa District Council, and Rangitāne o Wairarapa.

 Geography

 The area has a range of wetlands, including sedgelands, open water and lagoons, lakeshore mudflats, saltmarsh and ephemeral wetlands.
 Raupō (bullrush) grows up to three metres tall.
 The main Lake Wairarapa is relatively shallow, with a depth of about 2.5 metres.

 In the lake and wetlands, there are populations of tuna kūwharuwharu (longfin eels), tuna hao (shortfin eels), toitoi (common bully), īnanga, kanae (yellow eyed mullet), kākahi (freshwater mussel), mohoao (black flounder), waikaka or hauhau (brown mudfish), kōuru (freshwater crayfish), panoko (torrentfish), giant kōkopu and redfin bully.

-The area is a habitat for a range of birds, including matuku (Australasian bittern), kuaka (bar-tailed godwit), pohowera (banded dotterel), taranui (caspian tern), weweia (New Zealand dabchick), pūwheto (spotless crake), kawau (black shag), tarāpuku (black-billed gull), kuriri (Pacific golden plover), pūtangitangi (paradise shelduck), kōtuku ngutupapa (royal spoonbill) and poaka (pied stilt).
+The area is a habitat for a range of birds, including matuku (Australasian bittern), kuaka (bar-tailed godwit), pohowera (banded dotterel), taranui (caspian tern), weweia (New Zealand dabchick), pūwheto (spotless crake), kawau (black shag), tarāpuka (black-billed gull), kuriri (Pacific golden plover), pūtangitangi (paradise shelduck), kōtuku ngutupapa (royal spoonbill) and poaka (pied stilt).

 History

 Pre-European history

-The name Wairarapa means "glistening waters" in te reo Māori.
+The name Wairarapa means "glistening waters" in the Māori language.
 According to some oral histories, the Polynesian explorer Kupe named the wetlands after touching down in the area several times.
 According to other oral histories, explorer Haunui named the wetlands after the way the lake appeared to glisten from the Remutaka Ranges to the west.

-Rangitāne were began settling in the region in the 15th century.
+Rangitāne began settling in the region in the 15th century.
 Ngāti Ira also settled in the wetlands before moving to the Wellington Harbour.
 Ngāti Kahungunu came later and were in regular conflict with Rangitāne until a political agreement was reached in the 17th century.

 The wetlands became an important place to gather food and plant material.
 The area became known for its abundance of tuna (eel), as well as plentiful inanga (whitebait) and kōkopu (freshwater fish).

 During the early 19th century, Ngāti Whātua and Ngāti Maniapoto took control of parts of the area.
 Taranaki invaded.
 Ngāti Tama settled on the western shore in a short-lived alliance with Rangitāne.
 Many Rangitāne and Ngāti Kahungunu fled the area, until a peace agreement signed at Pito-one in 1840 allowed them to return.